Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The Robustness of Sampling to Noise

 \subsection{The LeadingOnes Problem}

 The bit-wise noise $(p,\frac{1}{n})$ model is first considered.
 We prove in Theorem~\ref{theo-leadingones-sampling-upper1} that the (1+1)-EA using sampling can solve the LeadingOnes problem in polynomial time, regardless of the value of $p$.
 The proof idea is similar to that of Theorem~\ref{leadingones-noise-2-poly}.
 The main difference is the probability of accepting the offspring solution $x'$, which is changed from $\mathrm{P}(f^n(x')\geq f^n(x))$ to $\mathrm{P}(\hat{f}(x')\geq \hat{f}(x))$ due to sampling.
 Lemma~\ref{lemma-leadingones-sampling-prob} gives some bounds on this probability, which will be used in the proof of Theorem~\ref{theo-leadingones-sampling-upper1}.
-Let $\mathrm{LO}(x)$ denote the true number of leading 1-bits of a solution $x$.